Background Events - September 1939-March 1940

 On Northern Patrol, two cruisers were between the

-Orkneys and the Faroes, two cruisers and four armed merchant cruisers between the Faroes and
+Orkneys and the Faroes, two cruisers and four armed merchant

-Iceland, and heavy cruiser
+and heavy cruiser BERWICK

 and one armed merchant cruiser in the Denmark Strait.
-Armed merchant cruisers
+Armed

-ASTURIAS and WORCESTERSHIRE departed the Clyde on Northern Patrol duties.
+ASTURIAS and WORCESTERSHIRE departed the Clyde on Northern

 Submarine TRITON arrived at Rosyth after patrol.